Continuing Education Activity

 VAT is the point in exercise where there is a supply /demand imbalance of oxygen being delivered to working muscles activating anaerobic metabolism.
 Minute ventilation increases disproportionately to the workload, where for any increases in VO2, VCO2 increases out of proportion.
 When a plot is drawn with VCO2 as X-axis and VO2 as Y-axis, the point at which the slope of VCO2/VO2 changes from less than 1 to more than 1 is the ventilatory threshold (V-slope method).
 At this point during exercise, there are rising blood lactate levels, and intracellular bicarbonate levels are not adequate to counteract cellular acidosis.
 As a compensatory measure, hyperventilation sets in to dump off the excess VCO2 formed.

 - Often occurs between 45-65% of VO2 max.

 Ventilatory Efficiency (VE/VCO2)

 The Ventilatory Efficiency slope is demonstrative of how hard a subject must breathe in order to eliminate CO2.
 It is the major link between the circulatory and ventilatory response to exercise.
-During exercise initiation, VE/VCO2 typically decreases due to improved ventilation perfusion matching.
-Throughout exercise, both minute ventilation and CO2 increase in order to maintain acid base status.
+During exercise initiation, VE/VCO2 typically decreases due to improved ventilation-perfusion matching.
+Throughout the performance of exercise, both minute ventilation and CO2 increase in order to maintain acid-base status.

 Respiratory Exchange Ratio: RER